 The kernel holds a lot of information about processes, including process priority, which is simply the scheduling priority assigned to a process.
 Processes having a higher priority are executed before those with a lower priority, whereas processes with the same priority are scheduled one after the other, repeatedly.

 In Linux, 140 priorities and two separate priority ranges are implemented.
-The first is a nice number (niceness), which goes from -20 (highest priority value) to 19 (lowest priority value), with 0 being the default, as we will see further in the article.
+The first is a nice number (niceness), which goes from -20 (highest priority value) to 19 (lowest priority value), with 0 being the default.
 The other is the real-time priority, which by default spans from 1 to 99, with 100 to 139 reserved for user space.

 There are several ways to view the nice value of processes.
-We can use programmes like ps, top, or htop to see the good values of processes.
+We can use commands like ps, top, or htop to see those values of processes.

 To view the nice value of running processes using the ps command -